 Sessions are run 9-10:30am on Thursday mornings in our reception class.
 Any child who is starting school in 2020 is welcome to come along throughout the year and more regular visits can be arranged as children near their school start date.

 Our school policy is that children on site must be accompanied by an adult unless they are enrolled at school.
 During our Fours sessions parents / caregivers will be more than welcome to stay in the classroom and help out or, enjoy a peaceful coffee in the staffroom.

 As your child gets closer to their school start date we can arrange more visits at times that suit you best.
 When you enrol a child for the first time in New Zealand it is a legal requirement to supply a copy of the child’s birth certificate.
 No child is able to start school before the age of 5.

-If you’d like further information about Fours on Fridays or transitioning your child to school please email email@example.com or call Kerry at the office – 06 3876860.
+If you’d like further information about transitioning your child to school please email email@example.com or call Marg at the office – 06 3876860.